Kitty Hawk: The Wright Brothers National Memorial

 The most affecting aspect of the memorial is the unchanged site where the brothers first flew.
 Each of the first four flights is marked by stones set on the grassy field.
-The first flight, with Orville at the controls flying into a 25-mph headwind, lasted 12 seconds and covered just 120 feet—barely more than a brisk walking pace.
-The 90-foot-high sand dune where Wilbur and Orville first took to the air has been planted over with grasses to keep it from blowing away.
-Paths climb to the top of the dune, where a 60-foot wing-shaped granite pylon is inscribed with these words:
+The first flight, with Orville at the controls flying into a 25-mph (40 km/h) headwind, lasted 12 seconds and covered just 120 ft (36 m)—barely more than a brisk walking pace.
+The 90-ft-high (27.4m) sand dune where Wilbur and Orville first took to the air has been planted over with grasses to keep it from blowing away.
+Paths climb to the top of the dune, where a 60-ft (18.3 m) wing-shaped granite pylon is inscribed with these words:

 In commemoration of the conquest of the air by the brothers Wilbur and Orville Wright.
 Conceived by genius, achieved by dauntless resolution and unconquerable faith.